School of Social Work

 Total Hours25

-* Proctored exam required for online sections of this course.
+* Proctored exam may be required for online sections of this course.
 Additional charges may be incurred for proctoring services.
 The student is responsible for any proctoring costs.

 Spaces for students in the upper division are limited.
 Two faculty readers score each application.
 Depending on the number of applications and spaces available, some applicants who meet minimum admissions requirements may be placed on a waiting list.
 Students who are conditionally admitted must maintain cumulative grade point averages of at least 2.25 (and 2.5 in social work courses) or the offer of admission will be withdrawn.